CherryLeChicken/swipesound/docs/TECH_DESIGN.md

 1. **Shadcn/UI Integration**: Use `Card`, `Button`, and `ScrollArea` for the "Liked Songs" list.
 2. **Accessibility**: Add keyboard shortcuts and visible tap buttons for swipe actions.
      - **Verification**: Test swiping with Left/Right arrow keys.
-3. **Local Preference Logic**: Implement lightweight bias in `api` based on session history.
+3. **Adaptive Discovery Algorithm**:
+   - Implement "Skip Fatigue" detection: Analyzes the last 10 interactions.
+   - If skip rate is > 70%, the algorithm triggers a "Shakeup" and rotates to different genres to break repetition.
-     - **Verification**: Like several "Rock" songs and verify that subsequent discovery results lean more towards "Rock".
+   - **Verification**: Skip 7 songs in a row and verify that the next set of cards contains different genres than your initial preferences.

 ---